freetronics/freetronics_kicad_library/README.md

 ### Footprints

-The file `fp_lib_table` in your project directory allows you to associate a list of library paths or URLs with your project.
-You can edit this library table inside KiCad (in the PCB editor pcbnew, choose Edit -> Library Tables), but if you're just starting out the easiest way is to copy this snippet into a new file `fp_lib_table`, then restart KiCad.
+The file `fp-lib-table` in your project directory allows you to associate a list of library paths or URLs with your project.
+You can edit this library table inside KiCad (in the PCB editor pcbnew, choose Edit -> Library Tables), but if you're just starting out the easiest way is to copy this snippet into a new file `fp-lib-table` in your project directory, then restart KiCad.

 ```lisp
 (fp_lib_table